MENU

 3 hours 40 minutes to go

-To make the bread sauce, bring the milk to a simmer and add all the ingredients except the breadcrumbs and the cream.
+To make the bread sauce, bring the milk to a simmer and add all the ingredients except the breadcrumbs and cream.
 Simmer for 20 minutes.

 Meanwhile, add all the red cabbage ingredients to a saucepan and leave to simmer gently until dinner is ready.